quicwg/base-drafts/draft-ietf-quic-transport.md

 delay.
 Packets that are not ack-eliciting are only acknowledged when an ACK frame is sent for other reasons.

-When sending a packet for any reason, an endpoint SHOULD attempt to bundle an ACK frame if one has not been sent recently.
+When sending a packet for any reason, an endpoint SHOULD attempt to include an ACK frame if one has not been sent recently.
 Doing so helps with timely loss detection at the peer.